NLTDevelop/instructions/FLUTTER/INTERVIEW/INTERVIEW.md

 StatefulWidget- It has state information.
 It contains two classes: the state object and the Widget.
 It is dynamic because it can change the inner data during the Widget's lifetime.
 Examples are Radio, Form, Checkbox, and TextField.

-7.

-What is the use of the Await function?
-The Await function is an asynchronous function.
-Its job is to wait until it gets the final value.
-Await is used with async functions and that run asynchronously, giving users the choice to wait for the asynchronous mode to finish before continuing.

 8. runApp
-9.

 Explain the term “Tree shaking” in Flutter.
 Hide Answer